When our ‘Aussie’ winter comes around the cold reality sets in. “What are our heating solutions for this winter?”.

 - Take advantage of the heat you produce when cooking by leaving the oven door ajar after cooking, it will warm your kitchen and living area.
 This is heat you will have created anyway, so why not re-purpose it to cut down on the use of your heater.

-We hope we have helped you to keep warm this winter 🙂
+We hope we have helped you with some heating solutions for this winter 🙂